DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 ## License

-This material is Copyright 2018-2021, Google LLC. and is licensed under the Apache 2.0 license.
+This material is Copyright 2018-2022, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 This code is open source but you don't need to compile it in order to use it.

 ## Building

+You do not need to build the callout in order to use it.

-Use maven to build and package the jar.
+If you do wish to build it, you must use [maven](https://maven.apache.org/) to build and package the jar.
 You need maven v3.5 at a minimum.
+The callout builds with java8.
+It will not build with a later JDK, because of a depedency on JMockit which requires Java8.

 ```
 mvn clean package